-HLC were created in 2001 to support the development of Voluntary and Community Sector (VCS) learning providers in the Humber.
+HLC was founded in 2002 to support the development of Voluntary and Community Sector (VCS) learning providers in the Humber.
 This provided a conduit by which these often small VCS providers received public learning funds they otherwise would not have received.
 Provider delivery was supported by HLC administrative and management function which assured funders that activity and evidence met requirements.

 This effective approach, with HLC as honest broker, has developed considerably over the last 16 years in terms of, the range and geography of providers we work with (we now work with FE colleges, Local Authorities, VCS and private providers across Yorkshire), the size of funds we manage (we are currently managing ESFA and Big lottery funds of over £20 million), and the increased capacity of our performance, MIS, Quality support and evidence checking systems.
 This model is extremely effective in responding to learner and funder needs whilst providing the necessary assurance and due diligence in the use of public funds through HLC’s effective leadership (graded 2 by Ofsted in October 2015).
 Although the range of providers continues to change and evolve, we have continued to focus our work on deprived communities and marginalised groups.

 HLC’s strong Quality and Performance management ethos has resulted in excellent performance across a wide range of ESFA, ESF and Big Lottery contracts.
 HLC works effectively with delivery partners as our Ofsted Report (October 2015) confirms “Managers support subcontractors effectively to provide learning and training to the most disadvantaged groups and communities”.

 - We value collaborative working to enhance the role of our delivery partners in the learning agenda

 - We believe our delivery partners are best placed to work with hard to reach learners and make a positive difference to their lives and aspirations